ParthDoshi97/ParthDoshi97/README.md

  🔭 I’m currently working on developing **Snp panal and Biostatstical Analysis as Freelancer**

- 🌱 I’m currently learning **Tablaue SQl and Different Omics data Anylsis**
+ 🌱 I’m currently learning **Tablaue SQl and Different Omics data Analysis**

 💬 Ask me about **Bioinformatic Anaylsis of Metagenomic, Trascriptomics and ML in filed of Biology**